-As parents and carers continue to assist children with their learning at home during this period, the Department of Education has published a list of resources that may be of use.
+As parents and carers continue to assist children with their learning at home until schools reopen, the Department of Education has published a list of resources that may be of use.

 The resources that are available cover the following areas:

 - Pre school

 - Irish medium and a range of other languages

 All of the above are available on the Department of Education website.

 Advice and guidance for parents and carers on keeping children and young people safe as they spend more time online during COVID-19 is available below: